innovationmech/swit/README.md

 # Swit

-Swit is a command-line tool designed to serve as a backend application.
+Swit is a command-line tool designed to serve as a backend application and control system.
 It is built using Go and utilizes the Gin web framework for handling HTTP requests.
-The project includes features such as health checks and user management, with data persistence handled through a database using GORM.
+The project includes features such as health checks, user management, and server control, with data persistence handled through a MySQL database using GORM.

 ## Key features:
 - Health check endpoint for monitoring application status
 - User registration and retrieval functionality
+- Server control (start, stop, health check) via CLI
 - GitHub Actions workflow for automated building and testing
 - Makefile for easy project management and building

-Swit is designed to be a robust and scalable backend service, suitable for various applications requiring user management and health monitoring capabilities.
+Swit is designed to be a robust and scalable backend service, suitable for various applications requiring user management, health monitoring, and remote control capabilities.

+## Components

+1. swit-serve: The main server application
+2. switctl: Command-line tool for controlling the server

 ## Getting Started